IAmRobertJeffrey/chat-app/README.md

 # 📮 Robert's Chat App

-## Description
+## 📝 Description
 This is a real time text chat application, created with an Express/Socket.io backend and a React(CRA) frontend.
 This is my first project using Material-UI, or any component library for that matter.
 I normally use styled-components, but for the first time opted to try out Material-Ui using emotion.

-This project was completed as part of a Discord Developer Challenge.
-Each participant was given the same set of required user stories to complete, upon completing the user stories the challenge is complete.
+This project was completed as part of a [Devjam.](https://discord.com/invite/nZBxGEudY6) Each participant was given the same set of required user stories to complete, upon completing the required user stories the challenge is complete and can be submitted.

+🛠️ Difficulty Level: Advanced <br/>
+📅 Start: December 3rd <br/>
+📅 Deadline: December 9th 16:00 (4PM) GMT

 In addition to the required user stories, a set of optional user stories with higher difficulty are provided.
 Each set of user stories can be found in this readme.